 While today the number of women in the sciences is on the rise, more work needs to be done to achieve parity.
 This series of short films and accompanying web resources offers a glimpse into the wide array of professions available in chemistry and related sciences and encourages viewers to consider studying chemistry as a way to positively impact the great environmental, medical, and technological challenges of our times.

 The Alfred P. Sloan Foundation provided lead support for The Catalyst Series: Women in Chemistry.
-Mary Kenley Gall provided generous support for Women in Chemistry: Stories from Life and the Laboratory, an hour-long television segment based on the series.
+Mary Kenley Gall provided generous support for Women in Chemistry: Lessons from Life and the Laboratory, an hour-long television segment based on the series.
 Important support for the Women in Chemistry web components, including eight individual films about the featured women and the companion audio series Stories from the Field, was provided by Ashland, the Rathmann Family Foundation, Nancy Chang, and Janssen Pharmaceuticals.